galicians/jdLibrary/Readme.md

 Basically replicating the most frecuently used jQuery methods coding in vanilla javascript and using jasmine for the unit tests.

-The goals of this exercise are going depper on the DOM manipulation and the user of best practices and patterns to build a library to manipulate the DOM from scratch.
+The goals of this exercise are going depper on the DOM manipulation and the user of best practices and patterns to build from zero a library to manipulate the DOM.